david-novicki/socket.io-api-coupler/README.md

 ** UNDER CONSTRUCTION **

-Ever has a need to move your exisiting API's to Push/Pull relationships?
+Ever had a need to move your exisiting API's to Push/Pull relationships?
 With Socket.io-to-API-coupler, you can build that serverless chat application you always wanted.
 The main objective of this library is standardize a way to proxy Socket.io frames to your backend APIs.

 ## Example